Swimming with Sharks: Reception

 Roger Ebert gave it three out of four stars.
-Though he found the ending to be implausible, he said "The best parts of 'Swimming With Sharks' are in the details -- in how Guy develops telephone and lying skills, or how Buddy manipulates the phones.
-Eventually, Guy learns the biggest lesson of all from Buddy, and in the dark humor of that logic, the film finds its conclusion."
-Ebert concluded the film’s "plot may be overwritten and the ending may be less than satisfying, but [Huang’s] eye and ear are right.
+Though he found the ending to be implausible, he said: "The best parts of Swimming With Sharks are in the details -- in how Guy develops telephone and lying skills, or how Buddy manipulates the phones.
+Eventually, Guy learns the biggest lesson of all from Buddy, and in the dark humor of that logic, the film finds its conclusion".
+Ebert concluded that the film’s "plot may be overwritten and the ending may be less than satisfying, but [Huang’s] eye and ear are right.
 In Hollywood, where power is the ultimate aphrodisiac, it is also the ultimate excuse for almost any conceivable behavior.
 Powerful executives, agents and stars behave the way they do - because they can.
-Huang finds great humor in that situation, and, unless I am mistaken, some quiet bitterness as well."
+Huang finds great humor in that situation, and, unless I am mistaken, some quiet bitterness as well".

 The film gained new significance in 2017 when the Harvey Weinstein abuse and sexual misconduct cases became public and the MeToo movement went viral, in addition to allegations of Spacey's own misconduct and Hollywood producer Scott Rudin's reported history of abuse of his staff.
 Writer and producer Angelina Burnett shared on Twitter: "When I started out in this business Swimming with Sharks was required viewing.
 Veteran assistants recommended it as a way to emotionally prepare for what was coming.
 It was near guaranteed you were gonna get screamed at, and it was a badge of honor to be able to take it..."
-Said Huang in a 2018 interview, "It does sort of frighten me that people see the film as a primer.
+Said Huang in a 2018 interview: "It does sort of frighten me that people see the film as a primer.
 It isn’t proscriptive.
 I was merely holding a mirror up to the way it works.
 It was supposed to be a cautionary tale, not a how-to — but I still had agents and managers and producers calling me and saying, 'Hey, can I get a copy of the film?
 We want to show it to our trainees.'
-They were using it for instruction."
+They were using it for instruction".